dukt/social-github/README.md

 The plugin has been renamed from `GitHub` to `Social GitHub`, so you will need to:

-1. Uninstall the `GitHub` plugin.
+1. First, uninstall the `GitHub` plugin.
-2. Install the `Social GitHub` plugin.
+2. Then install the `Social GitHub` plugin.